-Central London Humanists (CLH) respectfully requests all members, supporters, and anyone who joins our activities, programmes, and fora online and offline, to please follow this code of conduct.
+Central London Humanists (CLH) respectfully requests all members, supporters, and anyone who joins our activities, programmes, and forums online and offline, to please follow this code of conduct.

 -